azalea/movie_trailer_website/README.md

     python entertainment_center.py

-in the terminal to pen the website.
+in the terminal to open the website.

+Click on a movie poster to open the movie's trailer on YouTube.